j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

 # the location is currently set to De Bilt in the Netherlands
 temperature = response.json()['actual']['stationmeasurements'][3]['temperature']
 humidity = response.json()['actual']['stationmeasurements'][3]['humidity']

+# Alternatively, input the temperature and humidity manually
+# temperature = 23
+# humidity = 65

+# Print the inputs
 print(f"Temperature: {temperature}°C, Humidity: {humidity}%")

 # pre-processing the inputs